jhh37/projective-ba/README.md

 ```

 ## Code
 Our current code is very slow.
-We aim to use Ceres
+We aim to implement
-to increase the speed and allow multithreading.
+our methods using Ceres-solver to increase the
+speed of the algorithms and allow multithreading.

 ### A how-to-run demo
 You may run the script [ run_demo.m ] inside the [